 According to searches on the TechTarget platform, there are 10 different tags associated with Business Continuity, the process of recovering your business, continuing operations and protecting your critical data & applications.
 Listed search terms encompass the phrases IT Backup, IT Recovery, Availability, Data Surety, Continuous Data Protection, Snapshotting, Secure Rollback, Uptime, Disaster Recovery and Single Point of Failure elimination.
 How can so many terms lead to the one desired goal of keeping your business running and what levels of business continuity do you need anyway?
 How do you keep your organisation secure and protected without breaking the bank?
-This article gives you pointers that will allow you to baseline your current situation and match any solutions against your real needs.

 Writing your Business Recovery Plan